Composition — members and organisms in a coalition

 tallycommits independently. - The

-SharedRefundsand per-citizen surfaces depending on their use case.
+SharedRefundsand per-member surfaces depending on their use case.
 Dashboards read the Atlas.
 Auditors read the Chronicle.

-Atlas and Chronicle are not on any confluence’s critical path in this example; they are consumed by dashboards and auditors directly.
+Atlas and Chronicle are not on any composite organism’s critical path in this example; they are consumed by dashboards and auditors directly.
 Modules serve observability and provenance, not the coalition’s data flow.

 Subscription code shape

-A contributor implementing a confluence writes a role
+A contributor implementing a composite organism writes a

 // Inside intents::node::roles::committee_member.